 - Call an experienced car accident lawyer.
 Don’t settle with an insurance company until you’ve spoken to a local attorney about your legal options.

-At Trollinger Law, we offer free consultations to all car accident victims.
+At Trollinger Law LLC, we offer free consultations to all car accident victims.
 Call or contact us today to schedule yours.

 How to File a Car Accident Claim in Maryland

 Filing a car accident claim in Maryland usually involves the following steps:

 - Notify your insurer of the crash: Don’t agree to make a recorded statement until you’ve spoken with a car accident attorney.